cubar/manifest/infra/scripts/readme.md

 s3cmd setlifecycle lifecycle_policy.xml s3://example-bucket

-Make sure to first bootstrap the `s3cmd` using this:
+Make sure to first install `s3cmd` and then bootstrap it using this:

 s3cmd --configure

+## Deploy the crontab configuration

+To "deploy" the backup job just edit the crontab configuration and copy the content of the crontab file in this folder.
+The command to edit the crontab is `crontab -e`.